bryanthowell-tableau/tableau_tools/README.md

 When you call `save_new_file()`, the replacement file from disk will be written into the new packaged file on disk with the original name as it was in the packaged.
 If there was no original file by that name, it will be placed into the packaged file (not sure the use for this, but it is possible)

-### 2.4 TableauWorkbook Class
-At this point in time, the `TableauWorkbook` class is really just a container for `TableauDatasources`, which it creates automatically when initialized.
-Because workbook files can get very very large, the initializer algorithm only reads through the datasources, which are at the beginning of the document, and then leaves the rest of the file on disk.

-The save method, which you do not call directly, also uses the algorithm from the initializer method to read the existing TWB file from disk, line by line.
-It skips the original datasource section and instead writes in the new datasource XML from the array of `TableauDatasource` objects.
-The benefit of this is that the majority of the workbook is untouched, and larger documents do not cause high memory usage.

 ### 2.5 TableauDatasource Class and the DatasourceFileInterface
 The TableauDatasource class is represents the XML contained within a TDS or an embedded datasource within a TWB file.